CY1223/AdvanceProgrammingAssignment2/README.md

 HSQLDB for database.

 # Overview of the system
-This system allows users to add two types of vehicles, cars and vans.
-The vehicle details are stored to the database.
+This is a car rental system that allows user to add, rent, return and send vehicles to maintainence.

 # Rent Vehicles
 Vehicles added are allowed to be rent.